Pramad712/Shortest-Paths/README.md

 ### • Pygame 2.1 to make the GUI.

-# Bugs
+# Bugs and Issues
 ### • Since A* uses hueristics, **it does not guarantee the shortest path**.

-### • All other bugs would be due to one of my dependencies (I didn't find any of these before).
+### • All other bugs and issues would be due to one of my dependencies (I didn't find any of these before).

 # Example Solve
 ![pathfinding_algorithms_project_example_solve](https://user-images.githubusercontent.com/77818951/185023562-d0139cf4-325f-4aeb-aeee-ccfa5c2c8a71.png)